In it, they show the only side-by-side comparison of releasing the slide with the slide stop vs. racking the slide that I’ve seen.

 Like it?
 Please click the “thumb’s up” button in the upper right corner of the video above.

 Another big argument is that racking the slide is a gross motor skill, using the slide stop is a fine motor skill, and you won’t be able to do it under extreme stress.
-There’s also some truth to this, but it’s a false argument.
+This argument comes from a misunderstanding of fine vs. gross vs. complex motor skills.

-Here’s what I mean…releasing the slide stop with your left thumb is no more of a fine motor skill than pressing the trigger with your finger.
+Here’s what I mean…releasing the slide stop with your LEFT thumb is no more of a fine motor skill than pressing the trigger with your finger.
 (We do NOT recommend releasing the slide stop by swiping down with your right thumb.
-That causes all sorts of issues, including an increased likely-hood that you release the slide forward before the mag is fully seated.)
+There are some exceptions, but for MOST shooters with MOST pistols, that causes all sorts of issues, including an increased likely-hood that you release the slide forward before the mag is fully seated.)

 Done correctly (with the left thumb…or more specifically, by pushing your left HAND through the slide stop at an angle, using the thumb as the point of impact), the technique works with gloves, blood, water, cold, oil, and even pink unicorn dust.
 (OK…it might not work with pink unicorn dust, but it works with everything else.)

-- So, for shooters who take their basic pistol or concealed carry class and then only practice a couple of times a year, the over-the-top rack is probably the best solution.
+- For shooters who take their basic pistol or concealed carry class and then only practice a couple of times a year, the over-the-top rack is probably the best solution.

-Without adequate practice, they’ll probably also have a problem with disengaging any retention or safties, isolating the trigger finger, keeping the sights on target while pressing straight back, and manipulating the magazine release button before they ever have to worry about which technique to use.
+Without adequate practice, base level shooters will probably have a problem with disengaging any retention or safties, isolating the trigger finger, keeping the sights on target while pressing straight back, and manipulating the magazine release button/lever before they ever have to worry about which slide release technique to use.

 The over-the-top rack is also the only option for people shooting guns with lightened springs (for speed), steep feed ramps, squared off bullets, or similar scenarios where the extra 1/2″ of spring compression makes the difference between the gun going into battery and having a malfunction.